xuwei-k/sbt-assembly/notes/about.markdown

-[sbt-assembly](https://github.com/sbt/sbt-assembly) is a plug-in for Simple Build Tool that creates a single jar of your project including all of its dependencies.
+[sbt-assembly](https://github.com/sbt/sbt-assembly) is an sbt plug-in that creates a single jar of your project including all of its dependencies.